david-vinje/Infoskaerm/README.md

 Path to Raspberry Pi autostart script: `/etc/xdg/lxsession/LXDE-pi/autostart`

-In case token expires, ask Hans for a new system token, and put it in .bash_profile:
+In case token expires, ask Hans for a new system token, and put it in .bash_profile in the Raspberry Pi:
   1. `nano ~/.bash_profile`
+  2. Edit token value
   2. `source ~/.bash_profile`

+In case token is needed for the project, create a system variable.
+For MAC users:
+  1. `nano ~/.zprofile`
+  2. Write `export REACT_APP_TOKEN="[token value from Hans/what is in the RPi]"`
+  3. `source ~/.zprofile`

 To update the agent:
   1. `cd TWagent && ./config.sh`